-The Company is also the respondent in an arbitration requested by the Plan Administrator for the Bankruptcy Estate of Novinda Corp. ("Novinda"), a start-up company which declared bankruptcy in April 2016 and with which the Company had several relationships, including an equity and debt interest and a product supply relationship.
+The Company was the respondent in an arbitration requested by the Plan Administrator for the Bankruptcy Estate of Novinda Corp. ("Novinda"), a start-up company which declared bankruptcy in April 2016 and with which the Company had several relationships, including an equity and debt interest and a product supply relationship.
 On July 30, 2018, the Plan Administrator filed a Demand for Arbitration against the Company and certain of its officers for the alleged destruction of Novinda's business.
 In the second quarter of 2020, the arbitration panel rendered an award in the arbitration, finding for the Company in part and for Novinda in part.
-The total amount of the award has not yet been finalized.
-The Company has recorded a charge of \$8.0 million related to this matter in the second quarter of 2020, representing its reasonable estimate of the damages, interest and costs awarded by the panel to Novinda.
+The Company has recorded a charge of \$9.5 million related to this matter during the first nine months of 2020, representing the damages, interest and costs awarded by the panel to Novinda.
 In addition, the Company has recorded a total of \$11.8 million in litigation expense related to this matter, \$0.9 million of which was recorded in 2020.